siwonblue/siwonblue/README.md

 ### Hi there 👋

+Generalist and commercial engineer who loves technology but tries not to forget technology is just a means.

 <!--
 **siwonblue/siwonblue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.